johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 npm install
 ```

-Now test it with:
+Now start up the app with:

 ```bash
 npm run start:dev
 ```

-And browse to [http://localhost:3000](http://localhost:3000) and you should get:
+If you now browse to [http://localhost:3000](http://localhost:3000) you should get:

 > Hello from NestKnexModule!

-At this point, we're ready to begin the Knex.js integration.
+Great!
+At this point, we've scaffolded the _framework_ of our dynamic module, and we're ready to begin the Knex.js integration.

 ### Integrating with Knex.js

 You now have a project scaffolded to do the library integration.
-We have to make just a few edits to define how the integration will work.
+We have to make just a few edits to perform the actual integration.
 Let's talk them through:

 1. We need to install `knex` as a dependency.
 Note, in order to **run** this project, you'll need access to a live SQL database.
 Knex.js doesn't bundle any database libraries, so you'll need to install the appropriate one ([read more here](http://knexjs.org/#Installation-node)).
 In this tutorial, I'll use PostgreSql, which I have available on localhost.
 If you do not have a local DB available, you can consider [using a docker setup](https://docs.docker.com/samples/library/postgres/).
 2. We need a way to provide the configuration options to the Knex.js API.